 The rowing machine

 Lot’s of people avoid the rowing machine.
 It is a bit harder to navigate.
 And getting the correct form can take some practice.
 But once you’ve got the hang of it, lots of people make it a sworn favourite.
 You’ll often hear that the rower engages up to 80% of the body’s muscles, and you’ll feel it too.

 With that in mind, it’s a bit harder to put in a long shift on this machine.
-A good one to include when you’ve got a little less time for your workout.
+It’s a good one to include when you’ve got a little less time for your workout.
 For calories, it’s a similar burn to that of the bike.
-But by engaging all those muscles, rowing can double as a full body strength and endurance session that will both get your heart rate up and help build muscle in one go.
+But by engaging all those muscles, rowing can double as a full body strength and endurance session that will get your heart rate up and help build muscle in one go.

 The cross trainer

 Also called the elliptical and an often overlooked machine.
-The cross trainer has a whole host of benefits for the body and is an easy one to use regardless of age or fitness level.
+The cross trainer has a host of benefits for the body and is an easy one to use regardless of age or fitness level.
 Step on, work the arms, move the legs.
 You’re looking at about 200-250 calories burned per 30 minutes on average.
 Not as many as some of the other pieces of equipment, but a good one for those looking to get started.

 So now you’ve got the knowledge about calories and cardio, it’s time to put it into practice.
 Whether it’s just for a weight loss goal or you’re looking to start fitting fitness into your life.
-Hussle let’s you pick and choose when and where you go to the gym.
-With flexibility at the heart of what we offer, make you fitness fit around your life.
-Not the other way around.